 Crown Heights Northern Historic District

 Within Crown Heights is a protected historic district, featuring over 1,000 buildings in this residential part of Brooklyn.
 If you are interested in buying a home in Crown Heights, Brooklyn, definitely check on Localize.city if that building is part of this district.
-There are positives, like these buildings highlight various beautiful types of architecture, but there are downsides, like you can’t fully renovate or update your home unless it’s up to the standards of the district.
+These buildings highlight various beautiful types of architecture, but there are downsides, like you can’t fully renovate or update your home unless it’s up to district standards.

 The southeastern corner of Crown Heights was once a neighborhood known as Weeksville, a community of freed Black slaves who found refuge from southern bondage and northern persecution in Brooklyn.
 It was named after James Weeks, an African-American stevedore born in Virginia.
 During the infamous draft riots of 1863, many Black New Yorkers found safe haven in Weeksville.